-• Unavailable revenue - The governmental funds report unavailable revenues from two sources: property taxes and court fines.
-These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.

-- Differences between expected and actual experience This difference is deferred and amortized over a five year period. - Difference in projected and actual earnings on pension assets This difference is deferred and amortized over a five year period.
+- Unavailable revenue The governmental funds report unavailable revenues from two sources: property taxes and court fines.
+These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available. - Differences between expected and actual experience This difference is deferred and amortized over a five-year period.